0x00019913/meshy/README.md

 ### Spacing factor

 Determines the spatial frequency of the supports.
-Having fewer supports saves material; having more supports makes them harder to remove and possibly results in insufficiently supported areas.
+Having fewer supports saves material; having more supports makes them harder to remove and may make the slicer lag.

 ### Radius